carlos-peru/vanilla/README.md

 # Installation

 ```
-cd frontend
 npm install
 ```

 - Run in development mode: `npm run start`.
 Note that the backend app needs to be running.
-Please visit `../backend/REAME.md` for details.
+Please visit [https://github.com/carlos-peru/gateway](https://github.com/carlos-peru/gateway) for details.
 - Generate a build: `npm run build`

 The app will run in [http://localhost:8080](http://localhost:8080)